limitedmage/taskmilk/readme.txt

 Changelog

 1.0 - 9 Dec 2011
-* Rebranded as TaskMilk as required by Google Chrome Web Store guidelines
+* Rebranded from ChromeMilk to TaskMilk as required by Google Chrome Web Store guidelines

 0.9.6 - 11 Mar 2010
 * New icon, by the amazing Camila González